Otago – Guide for Backpackers

 The city of Dunedin stands out from the rest of New Zealand’s cities because of its Victorian and Edwardian architecture.
 This is evident from the gothic-styled Dunedin Railway Station and, New Zealand’s only castle, Larnach Castle.

 While you’re here, set yourself the challenge of walking up the steepest street in the world: Baldwin Street.

-As well as a wealth of shops, visitor attractions also include the Otago Museum for natural history and Toitu Otago Settlers Museum for social history.
+As well as a wealth of shops, visitor attractions also include the Otago Museum for New Zealand history, natural history a garden and a planetarium.
+The Toitu Otago Settlers Museum is another great option for social history buffs.
 Don’t forget the most important history of all: the history of chocolate at Cadbury World.
 Check out some other cheap or free things to do around the city in our article.

 For more inspiration on what to do in Dunedin, see our Dunedin – Guide for Backpackers.